Zequez/logseq-vault/pages/Computer Messages.md

 - From a robot
 - From a personal [[Newsletter]]
 - From an organization [[Newsletter]]
-- From a teammate
+- From a teammate message
+	- Only visible within the team
-	- It's
+	-
 -
 -